Best Beaches in New England

 1. Nantucket Beaches

-This small island is home to some of my favorite beaches in New England!
+This small island is home to some of our favorite beaches in New England!
 I love the windswept dunes here, long stretches of soft sand, Insta-worthy cottages, and salty Atlantic breezes.

 After a 30-mile ferry ride south of Cape Cod, I spent two dreamy days soaking up the seaside rhythm.
 My base was the elegant, 4-star White Elephant Hotel overlooking the harbor for two days, stylish yet relaxed, with perfect sunset views.